pranshu05/tunestats/README.md

 - **Spotify Authentication**: Securely log in with your Spotify account.
 - **Sharable User Profiles**: Generate personalized, shareable profiles for showcasing your Spotify activity.
+- **Comments Section**: Engage with the community by leaving comments on profiles, tracks/albums/artist pages.
+- **Rating System**: Rate your favorite tracks, albums, and artists just like IMDb but for Spotify!.
+- **Add Friends**: Build a network of friends and explore their music preferences.
 - **Friend Comparable Charts**: Compare your Spotify stats with friends in personalized charts.
-- **Add Friends**: Build a network of friends and explore their music preferences.
 - **Privacy Control**: Set your profile as public or private based on your preference.
 - **Responsive Design**: Enjoy a seamless experience across all devices.
 - **Artist Page**: View detailed information about your favorite artists.
 - **Track Page**: Explore detailed insights about your top tracks.
+- **Album Page**: Discover more about your favorite albums.
+- **Global Stats**: View global stats of all top tracks, albums, and artists.
+- **Personalized Album Chart**: Get a personalized album chart based on your Spotify listening history.

 ---